-- 1" margins all around - Text is left justified only. - Type used is 12 pt. font for text. - Font used is a clear, simple, and basic style. - Headings and body consistent throughout document - Headings or subheadings for a new section may not be on the last line of a page.
+- 1" margins all around - Text is left justified only. - Type used is at least 12 pt. font for the body of the thesis/project/dissertation. - Font used is a clear, simple, and basic style. - Headings and body consistent throughout document - Headings or subheadings for a new section may not be on the last line of a page.